prabalchhatkuli/Magic-Shipping-Company/README.md

                                                 iii)vectors
                                                 iv) inheritance and polymorphism
                                                 v) File input/output

-this program is run by a menu.
+This program is run by a menu.
 1. Schedule a new delivery.
 The program should
        a.
 Input and save
               i.
 The sender’s information